Simply make rpms from ruby gems

-I tend to dislike scattering my filesystems with non-packaged script modules, be it python, perl, or ruby.
+I tend to dislike scattering my file-systems with non-packaged script modules, be it Python, Perl, or Ruby.
 So I wrap rpm packages for my systems.
 But packing is such a bother, you might say.
 That might be true, but luckily, we have good tools to help us.

-To build rpms from ruby gems, we need the rubygems and rubygem-gem2rpm packages.
-For RHEL and clones, we may find gem2rpm in the EPEL repos.
+packages.
+For RHEL and clones, we may find gem2rpm

-$ sudo yum install rubygems rubygems-devel rubygem-gem2rpm
+sudo yum install rubygems rubygems-devel rubygem-gem2rpm

-If we do not have it already, we install the rpmdevtools package collection, and set up the rpmbuild tree
+If we do not have it already, we install the rpmdevtools

-$ sudo yum install rpmdevtools
+sudo yum install rpmdevtools

-$ rpmdev-setuptree
+rpmdev-setuptree

 Note that in the following, we assume that there are no matching gems in ~/rpmbuild/SOURCES , so we can use simple name*.gem wildcards.

-First fetch the gem source for jekyll.
+First fetch the gem source for Jekyll.

-$ cd ~/rpmbuild/SOURCES
+cd ~/rpmbuild/SOURCES

-$ gem fetch jekyll
+gem fetch jekyll

-Generate the rpm specfile.
+Generate the rpm spec-file.
 If we want, we might inspect the file before continuing.
 For more advanced usage, we could use ruby templates to control the result more.
 But for now, the defaults are good enough.

-$ gem2rpm jekyll*.gem > ~/rpmbuild/SPECS/jekyll.spec
+gem2rpm jekyll*.gem > ~/rpmbuild/SPECS/jekyll.spec

 Build the rpm package

-$ rpmbuild -bb ~/rpmbuild/SPECS/jekyll.spec
+rpmbuild -bb ~/rpmbuild/SPECS/jekyll.spec

 Script apps tend to require a lot of libraries or modules, so we need to check for missing dependencies.
-The following small script queries the packages just built for their rubygem requirements, then asks if they exist in the repos, and shows those that are missing.
+The following small script queries the packages just built for their rubygem requirements, then asks if they exist in the repositories, and shows those that are missing.

-$ rpm -q --requires -p ~/rpmbuild/RPMS/noarch/rubygem-jekyll*.noarch.rpm |\
+rpm -q --requires -p ~/rpmbuild/RPMS/noarch/rubygem-jekyll*.noarch.rpm |\

 awk '/^rubygem\(/ {print $1}' | sort | uniq | while read p; do \